vsariola/sideaxes-m/README.md

 Matlab tools to display rich information on the edges of a plot, inspired by Edward Tufte's range frames, dot dash plots and rug plots.

 Matlab's capabilities to display information on the edges of a plot are limited to ticks and labels.
-Tufte suggests one should use the edges of the plot wisely to display rich information, for example: marginal distributions, rug plots, dot dash plots are all out of question.
-This is beyond Matlab's usual capabilities.
+Tufte suggests one should use the edges of the plot wisely to display rich information, for example: marginal distributions, rug plots, dot dash plots etc. These are all beyond Matlab's usual capabilities.

-edgeaxes.m solves this problem by setting up a completely new axes object besides the main axes object with a convenient coordinate system.
+edgeaxes.m solves this problem by setting up a completely new axes object besides the main axes object.
+The new axes object has a convenient coordinate system.
 The x-coordinate of the newly created axes is linked to the coordinate system of the original axes object, so that you can use it for example:

 - display custom tick marks and labels, for example rug plots
 - display custom range frames or marginal distributions